 - California Pedestrian Accident Settlement Results

-One element that can significantly impact the value of your settlement is the quality of your personal injury attorney you hire and the amount of interest they have in your case.
-Having the best personal injury attorney advocating on your behalf will ensure that the insurance company doesn’t offer you a lower settlement than you deserve.
+The right attorney can significantly impact the value of your settlement due to their experience and the amount of interest they have in your case.
+Having the best personal injury attorney advocating on your behalf will ensure that the insurance company doesn’t just stall negotiations after offering you a lower settlement than you deserve.

-Learn More to Increase the Value of Your Personal Injury Settlement
+We Help You Increase the Value of Your Settlement

-If you’ve suffered a serious traffic accident and want to find out more about your particular traffic accident type, check out our specific resources below.
-The traffic accident lawyers at Sally Morin Personal Injury Lawyers focus all of our resources on only five types of serious personal injury cases:
+If you’ve suffered injuries in a serious traffic accident and want to find out more about what to do next, check out our resources below.
+At Sally Morin Personal Injury Lawyers, we focus all of our efforts on certain types of serious personal injury cases: